maresb/vpn-workaround-docker-bridge/README.md

 switching to Linux.

 If however you are unfortunate enough to be stuck on Windows or Mac for whatever reason, one of the many problems you may encounter is the lack of "Bridge Networking".
-(Officially, bridge networking exists [neither in Docker for Windows](https://docs.docker.com/docker-for-windows/networking/#known-limitations-use-cases-and-workarounds) nor on [Docker for Mac](https://docs.docker.com/docker-for-mac/networking/#known-limitations-use-cases-and-workarounds).)
+(Officially, bridge networking exists [neither in Docker for Windows](https://docs.docker.com/docker-for-windows/networking/#known-limitations-use-cases-and-workarounds) nor in [Docker for Mac](https://docs.docker.com/docker-for-mac/networking/#known-limitations-use-cases-and-workarounds).)
 Effectively, bridge networking allows you to connect directly to the IP address assigned to a running container.
 Let's illustrate this with an example.